Kia EV6 new car review

 Cost of ownership

-You'll want to know about range capability and the answer is that this car's new long-range 84.0kWh battery can take the rear-driven version of this car up to 361 miles between charges.
-It's a best 339 miles for the AWD version - or 324 miles with 'GT-Line S' spec.
-As before, the EV6's E-GMP platform allows for 800-volt capability and the EV6 now accepts a higher DC rapid charging level of up to 258kW (up from 220kW).
-If you're able to charge in this fashion, your EV6 will be able to accept a 10-80% charge in just 18 minutes and 62 miles of extra range can be added in only four and a half minutes.
-The EV6 is also able to distribute charge to other vehicles at up to 3.6kW using it's Type 2 socket, as part of an incorporated 'vehicle-to-load V2L' function.
-We're not quite sure why you'd ever want to do that, but it might conceivably be useful to charge large appliances using the car's battery 'on an outdoor adventure' according to Kia.
+You'll want to know about range capability and the answer is that this car's new long-range 84kWh battery can take the rear-driven version of this car up to 361 miles between charges.
+It's a best of 339 miles for the AWD version - or 324 miles with 'GT-Line S' spec.
+What about charging?
+Well as before, the EV6's E-GMP platform allows for 800-volt capability, so (unlike most of its rivals) this car can power up using the new breed of super-powerful ultra rapid DC chargers that are springing up around Europe (but remain rare in the UK).
+In this updated form, the EV6 now accepts a higher DC rapid charging level of up to 258kW (up from 239kW before).
+If you're able to public charge in this fashion, your EV6 will be able to accept a 10-80% charge in just 18 minutes (to give you some perspective, most rivals need about half an hour to do the same thing); 62 miles of extra range can be added in only four and a half minutes.
+With a lesser 50kW DC charger, a 10-80% charge would need 1 hour 16 minutes.
+AC charging from home using a typical 7.4kW garage wallbox needs 12 and a half hours; it'd be 7 hours 35 minutes if you could use a three-phase 11kW AC charger.

 The EV6 is fitted with energy-recuperation technologies to maximise driving range.
 At the top of the range, this includes the option of Kia's latest-generation energy-efficient heat pump (standard on the GT), which scavenges waste heat from the car's coolant system.
 This ensures that at minus 7 degrees Celsius, the car can achieve 80% of the range that would be possible at 25 degrees Celsius.
 Also featured is the latest generation of Kia's smart regenerative braking system, which is operated by paddle shifters behind the steering wheel so drivers can quickly and easily slow the car and recuperate kinetic energy to maximise driving range and efficiency.